-4 Consortium of the Four Universities credit exchange agreement
+4 Consortium of the Three Universities credit exchange agreement

-As part of the credit transfer system under the Four-University Charter, TUFS has established partnerships with other universities for the International Technical Writing Course and the Overseas Cooperation Course described below.
+As part of the credit transfer system under the Three-University Charter, TUFS has established partnerships with other universities for the International Technical Writing Course and the Overseas Cooperation Course described below.
 Students can apply for the courses when they advance from the first year to the second year, and if they pass the screening, they can take the courses they wish to take before graduation.

-International Technical Writing Course with the Tokyo Institute of Technology
+International Technical Writing Course with Institute of Science Tokyo

 With rapid globalization and an increasingly borderless world, not only corporations, but whole industries are expanding overseas on an almost daily basis.
-Technicians need to be able to read technical documents in foreign languages, write papers and specifications in foreign languages, announce outcomes in foreign languages, and negotiate in foreign languages.
+Technicians are required to possess the ability to read technical documents in foreign languages, draft papers and specifications, deliver presentations, and conduct negotiations.
 There is, as well, a pressing need to foster communication experts who understand technical language, are well versed in international affairs, and can work closely with technicians.